 Opinions, reviews, analyses & recommendations are the author’s alone, and have not been reviewed, endorsed or approved by any of these entities.
 UponArriving has partnered with CardRatings for our coverage of credit card products.
 UponArriving and CardRatings may receive a commission from card issuers.

 Sometimes you need to cancel a flight or you just flat out miss a flight with Southwest.
-In those instances, all hope is not lost and all of value is not lost either.
+In those instances, all hope is not lost and all of your value is not lost either.
 That is because you will likely be issued Southwest travel funds (depending on the type of ticket that you purchased).

 In this comprehensive article, I will show you everything you need to know about Southwest travel funds.
 I’ll discuss how you get them, how to use them, and important details like when they expire.
 I will also touch on gift cards and LUV vouchers for added clarification.

 What are Southwest travel funds?